rubrikinc/terraform-aws-polaris-cloud-native/README.md

 ## Upgrading
-Before upgrading the module, be sure to read through the changelog to understand the changes in the new version and any upgrade instruction for the version you are upgrading to.
+Before upgrading the module, be sure to read through the changelog to understand the changes in the new version and any upgrade instructions for the version you are upgrading to.

 To upgrade the module to a new version, use the following steps:
 1. Update the `version` field in the `module` block to the version you want to upgrade to, e.g. `version = "0.5.0"`.